SEX COACH CAITLIN V

 And once we know where we want to go, maybe where you want to go is like last an hour, but maybe where you want to go is last 20 minutes because that's all she needs in order to have, you know, one or two orgasms and be satisfied.

-When we have an idea of what's possible, like where we're headed, then we can get to that first goal.
+When we have an idea of what's possible, like where we're headed. then we can get to that first goal.

 All right.
 So we get them there.

-And then they're like, what else is possible?
 That's a tough one for a lot of guys, by the way, right?
+Controlling orgasm.
 Controlling orgasms.
-Controlling orgasms.

-Yeah, up to 30% of men deal with premature ejaculation, at least at some point in their life.
+Yeah.
+Up to 30% of men deal with premature ejaculation, at least at some point in their life.

 And maybe they don't think it's premature.
 And a lot of them think that they're going to grow out of it.

 There's a very common sort of misconception that, you know, ejaculating early is something that you do when you're younger or when you're sexually inexperienced.

 So then they get to their 30s or their 40s, their 50s, and they're still ejaculating early.
-And then there's a lot of shame because they're like, I thought I was just supposed to grow out of this.
+And then there's a a lot of shame because they're like, I thought I was just supposed to grow out of this.

 It's actually incredibly common.
 And then on the other hand, we have erectile dysfunction impacting 40% of men in their 40s, 50% in their 50s, 60% in their 60s.

 And I believe very strongly, and based on my own experience working with clients, that it does not have to be that way.
 But we've sort of collectively accepted that it just is like that, right?
-Yeah.

 Yeah.